ESSENTIAL EVENT INFORMATION 2026

 We are very fortunate to have an excellent Medical Director providing oversight, planning and screening on all of our international trips, who in turn engages seriously professional and qualified staff to join you on the trip.
 Rat Race also conforms and has been audited to the rigorous BS8848 standard of expedition management.
 This means our approach to all things safety and medical is extremely thorough and it is designed throughout with your best interest at heart.

 Your medical screening details will be sent direct to our medical team and under medical confidentiality rules, this will only be shared with our medics and no-one else.
 If they decide this is info that is in the best interests of everyone for us as organisers to be privy to, they will seek and gain your consent before doing so.
-It is therefore important you complete the link to the medical survey only which can be found HERE.
+It is therefore important you complete the Medical Form only via the link HERE.
 Do not send Rat Race medical information direct.
 If you have any queries at all on the medical side of things in relation to this event, you can email our Medical Director, Dr Patrick Musto confidentially on office@trailmed.com and he and his team will assist.

 Some suggested providers are as follows: